Sternwarts1881/Rota-Planlama-Sistemi/README.md

 # Rota-Planlama-Sistemi
-A route planning system developed for the Programming Laboratory II course at Kocaeli University.
+A python desktop route planning application developed for the Programming Laboratory II course at Kocaeli University.